 For our blueberries and raspberries, I apply fertilizer when I prune (in late winter/early spring) and then place the layer of mulch on top.
 For more information on our care of blueberries and raspberries and perennial garden plants go here to Episode #132 Perennial Plants to Increase Food Production with Less Time

 We work a compost and chicken manure layer into our annual vegetable garden soil in the late winter/early spring.
 This allows me to still harvest our fall crops into winter and still leaves time to plant cool weather spring crops like beets, kale, and snow peas, just to name a few.

 Cover crops are another tool we use for our annual vegetable garden soil.

 It’s important we take good care of our soil, as its the very foundation for all the food we raise here on our homestead, not just the fruit and vegetables, but also the pasture for our grass-fed beef cattle, pigs, and chickens.

-Next week we'll dive in to how we manage our pasture and the natural organic methods we use to improve it's health, along with covering ph levels, what they mean for your plants, and how to amend it, or if you should.
+Next check out how we manage our pasture and the natural organic methods we use to improve it’s health, along with covering soil ph levels, what they mean for your plants, and how to amend it, or if you should.